Mind & Spirit : NST Life & Times 20/7/2010

 Most of us have a limited vocabulary to clearly describe our emotional state.

-Our feelings are simply considered not important.
+Our feelings are simply considered not important, which eventually could led to emotional or mental illness.

 Society has taught us that being in touch with our feelings makes us weak and that big boys don’t cry.